hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step4-init.md

 `mkdir -p $GOPATH/src/example; cd $GOPATH/src/example`{{execute}}

-Kubebuild has an init command that creates a local directory populated with the skelton to start writing your Operator.
+Kubebuild has an init command that creates a local directory populated with the skeleton to start writing your Operator.

 `kubebuilder init --domain my.domain`{{execute}}